 Emphasis on oxygen and nitrogen containing compounds, particularly acids and their derivatives, aldehydes and ketones, alcohols, and amines.
-Synthetic techniques will be stressed in the laboratory.
-Prerequisite: CHE 2010.
-Offered annually.
+Prerequisites: CHE 2010 and CHE2010L.
+Co-requisites: CHE 2020L.
+CHE 2021 is not a requirement, for all students, in order to take CHE2020.
+Offered Term II.